platy/transit-radar/README.md

-[x] show wait times / transfers together and distinct from travel [x] Have the initial wait go to the left to not run over the station name [x] Draw connections in reverse order to have the first / shorter ones on top -
+[x] show wait times / transfers together and distinct from travel [x] Have the initial wait go to the left to not run over the station name [x] Draw connections in reverse order to have the first / shorter ones on top [x] Connect with curves
+[] Trip start control point to reduce curve into the origin [] Heuristic choice of start bearing to reduce curve into the origin -
 [] Add key with emphasis highlighting
-[] Connect with curves
-[] Heuristic choice of start bearing to reduce curve into the origin [] Show / hide station names / show on hover?
+[] Show / hide station names / show on hover?
 [] get geo position for search